Mary Lou Retton is making ‘remarkable’ progress, family says

 “Though it’s a lengthy journey, witnessing these improvements is incredibly heartening,” Kelley wrote.
 “She’s beginning to respond to treatments.”

 Donations have poured into a fundraiser the family set up to help offset Retton’s medical expenses after the family said she didn’t have medical insurance.
-There’s been more than 7,500 donations totaling over $415,000 by Saturday afternoon.
+There have been more than 7,500 donations totaling over $415,000 by Saturday afternoon.